mad3001/Multiply/readme.md

  Thanks to Antonio Villena for his modification to the original 48KB Spectrum rom allowing a tape auto load on boot

  Thanks to Bill Greiman for his Arduino SdFat Library.
-You can get it here: https://github.com/greiman/SdFat

- Source of sdfat is not distributed with Multiply so you can consult the License for SDFAT Copyright © 2012-2018 by William Greiman in his github page
+Source code of sdfat is not distributed with Multiply.
+SDFat licencing information available at: https://github.com/greiman/SdFat